 The role of the chair of the board or a committee is more demanding and can be more complex than most people realise.
 This course will help you to chair well and to ensure that board governs effectively and that board committees add value to the governance process.
 Scenarios and case studies help develop skills in practical ways.

-combination of stories and tactics both from Dorothy and from colleagues in the room.
+So useful to hear this combination of stories and tactics both from Dorothy and from colleagues in the room.

 Noelle Rumball, Chair, University of Bristol